XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         brew update

 {{n.next()}}.
-Use Homebrew to install dependencies. ***TODO: Added boost to the brew installs per PM's request: Installing Boost directly is going to frustrate people - brew can do it in one command.*** Boost 1.67.x to 1.68.x are supported.
-To view the Boost version that will be installed by `brew install boost`, use `brew info boost`. ***TODO: added this text to ensure that users don't install unsupported versions of Boost.
-For example, what if the brew install boost starts installing 1.69, but we haven't tested and verified yet?
-Are the supported versions correct?
-Do we need to list supported version for any of the other dependencies as well?***
+Use Homebrew to install dependencies.

-        brew install git cmake pkg-config protobuf openssl ninja boost
+        brew install git cmake pkg-config protobuf openssl ninja

 {{n.next()}}.
+Install a supported version of Boost.
+Supported versions include Boost 1.67.x - 1.68.x. ***TODO: correctly stated supported versions?
+Doc will need to keep an eye on these supported versions.
+In the rippled repo, we say "Boost 1.67 or later is required." <-- Based on our discussion in this doc, I don't think this is true.*** Installation using Homebrew is faster and requires fewer manual steps, but you must ensure that Homebrew installs a supported version of Boost.

+    Pick one of the following options to install Boost:

+    * To ensure that Homebrew installs a supported version of Boost, use `brew install boost@1.67` to install Boost 1.67.0. ***TODO: When the supported versions change above, we can also change this, if needed.
+There is no brew command to install 1.68 right now. brew install boost is still installing 1.67 and there is no brew formula boost@1.68.***

+    * To use Homebrew to install a different supported version of Boost, check [Homebrew Formulae - boost](https://formulae.brew.sh/formula/boost) to see if there is a formula for the version you want to install.
+To verify the Boost version a Homebrew formula will install, use `brew info <formula>`.
+For example, `brew info boost` or `brew info boost@1.67`.

+    * To install a supported version of Boost that does not have a defined Homebrew formula, compile Boost yourself.
+These compile instructions are for Boost 1.68.0.

+        1. Download [Boost 1.68.0](https://dl.bintray.com/boostorg/release/1.68.0/source/boost_1_68_0.tar.bz2). ***TODO: do we want to give them CLI instructions?
+If yes, then we need to have them use brew install wget.***

+        2. Extract it to a folder.
+Be sure to note the location. ***TODO: provide CLI instructions?***

+        3. In a terminal, run:

+              `./bootstrap.sh`

+              `./b2 cxxflags="-std=c++14"`

-Ensure that the `BOOST_ROOT` environment variable points to the directory created by the Homebrew installation of Boost.
+{{n.next()}}.
+Ensure that the `BOOST_ROOT` environment variable points to the directory created by your Boost installation.
 Put this environment variable in your `.bash_profile` so it's automatically set when you log in.
 For example, ensure that the following line is in the file.
-To find your Boost install directory, use `brew info boost`. ***TODO: Feedback from PM: Have to deal with environment variables.
-JHA: When I did a brew install boost, I had to set the env variable -- but I think it may be because I had an existing BOOST_ROOT env var set to a location I created when I previously did a manual boost install.
-Maybe the brew install doesn't overwrite/update an existing BOOST_ROOT value?
-Changed the wording a bit to address this - so it is not that you'll always need to add the env var - just make sure it is there and up to date?***
+To find your Boost install directory, use `brew info boost`. ***TODO: JHA clean out boost env vars and uninstall boost - then try again and see what gets populated in bash_profile....***

         export BOOST_ROOT=/usr/local/Cellar/boost/1.67.0_1